• Skip to primary navigation

 CONS

-• No movies or tv shows
+• Books only, No movies or tv shows

 Want to compare them?
 Take a look at the available Kindles to see which size might be the right one for you.
+If you’re looking to upgrade, which one do you splurge on?
+If you have both, which one do you bring?

 Overall, if you’re a voracious reader and don’t want the distraction (or temptation) of being online to check email or social, Kindle Paperwhite is the best choice.
 It is so light, I have no problem holding it up with one hand.
 And it is super slim and easy to tuck into any carry-on bag or purse (though, I would recommend getting a screen protector for it as I already scratched mine) As I see more people looking for a digital detox during their vacation, the Kindle is the one electronic device I think you could get away with.